overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 # my-clfs-svn-nosystemd-x86_64

-## This customized version of CLFS SVN multilib x86_64 is libre and gratis for anyone to have, use, download, adjust, modify, distribute and redistribute!
+## This customized version of CLFS SVN multilib x86_64 is gratis for anyone to have, use, download, adjust, modify, distribute and redistribute!

 ### General Announcement
 I did **not** use the adjective **free** since I do not midn if linux systems use any proprietary binary blobs.
 IMHO Especially for high-performance GPUs and some firmware that is inevidable.